Welcome to Biology at Penn State

 - Opportunities for teaching inside and outside of the classroom

 - Global collaborations through semesters abroad, field course excursions, and on location research projects

 - Numerous clubs and organizations for student involvement in scientific, philanthropic, and recreational activities

-Undergraduates planning to become biology majors are assigned a faculty adviser as soon as they arrive on campus.
-In addition to meeting with the officially assigned adviser, students are welcome to visit with any of the six advisers in the Biology Undergraduate Advising Office.
-The Freshman Seminar Program serves as an orientation opportunity during the first year.
+Undergraduates planning to become Biology majors are assigned a faculty adviser when they arrive on campus.
+In addition to meeting with the officially assigned adviser, students are welcome to visit with any of the advisers in the Biology Undergraduate Advising Office.
+In the first semester at Penn State all incoming students are required to participate in the course, PSU016 or First Year Seminar.
+This serves as an orientation to college life and all of the opportunities offered on campus.
 In addition, the Eberly College of Science offers several 1-credit seminars to aid in career development.

 2) obtained a cumulative GPA of at least 2.0.

-Undergraduates declare a major usually at the end of their second year at PSU.
-In order to declare Biology as your major at Penn State, a student must have:
+Undergraduates usually declare a major at the end of their second year.
+In order to declare Biology as your major at Penn State, you must have: